 “I did come to a lot of the filming however.
 I conducted the singing, for example, when they were doing ‘Bring The Boys Back Home’.
 I was there, but spent a lot of time in the sound booth with Michael Kamen.”

 Pink Floyd The Wall movie (1982).
 The track was rerecorded and extended for the film.
-The length of the song is 1:28.
+The length of the recording is 1m 28s.
 New vocals were recorded by the Pontarddulais Male Choir conducted by Noël Davies.
 To extend the track, the verse repeats.
 New orchestrations were recorded and were arranged and conducted by Michael Kamen, who also did the same for the original album track.
 Movie sound effects obscure the very beginning and end of the track.

 Last update: August 19, 2017